SsnL/blog/about/index.md

 + Data science
 + Natural language processing
 + Computer vision
++ Algortihms
 + Information theory
 + Computation theory
 + Probability theory
 + and many more!

 As for hobbies, I have been playing soccer for 10 years.
-I am also a not bad Magic player. :P
+I am also a not bad Magic:the Gathering player. :P

 Please find my résumé [here]({{ site.url }}/about/resume/).

-Random facts:
+Random fun facts:

 + My favorite font is Palatino.
 + I play saxophone starting from middle school.
-+ I have a cute 8-year-old young brother.
++ I have a cute 9-year-old young brother.
 + Chinese food in China is way better than Chinese food here.
 + I really enjoy Markdown!